 Term insurance is basically a type of life insurance that provides coverage for a certain period of time or years.
 The nominee of the insured person receives the death benefit if the insured dies when the policy is active.
 Among life insurance plans, term insurance provides the highest life insurance coverage for the lowest premiums during the period of the plan.

 How Term Insurance Plan from HDFC Life helps you?

 Term Insurance Plan by HDFC Life provides you with the advantage of large life insurance cover for an affordable premium.

 Riders covering other risks such as accident are available and can be attached to term plans and provide a much wider protection to your family.

 Married Women's Property Act

-The Married Women's Property Act, 1874 (“MWPA”) was created to secure the assets owned by a woman against her husband, his creditors and relatives.
-Section 6 of the MWPA covers any insurance policy taken out by a man on his own life in favour of his wife and children.
-So, if you’re buying a life insurance policy under the MWPA for the benefit of your wife and children, the sum assured will always be their property.
-It cannot be claimed by your lenders nor will it be considered a part of your business assets (or estate).
+The Married Women's Property Act, 1874 (“MWPA”) was created to secure the assets owned by a woman against her husband, his creditors, and relatives.
+Section 6 of the MWPA covers any insurance policy taken out by a man on his own life in favor of his wife and children.

 HDFC Life Click 2 Protect 3D Plus

 HDFC Life Click 2 Protect 3D Plus is a term insurance plan which ensures protection against the 3 eventualities of life - Death, Disability and Disease.
 The 9 plan options will help you pick the most suitable plan option as per your requirement.